techidaily/site-youtube-sure/source/_posts/astering-adsense-on-youtube-a-beginners-guide.md

 * If you need to change monetization setting for a specific video, edit from the video manager or click on the dollar icon.
 * To edit, click monetization option and select monetize with ads.
 Select the format of ads to monetize the particular video.
 Save the changes made.

-## Part 3: How to Use AdSense for YouTube

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/3C51hzX46eY?si=o5qiDSkT7mXUGm3F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/l4R7_qNIQvY?si=2zJOPfEcm6_3udzn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 3: How to Use AdSense for YouTube

 ### 1\.
 Finding Your Money in AdSense